adrybakov/wulfric/docs/source/user-guide/usage/key-concepts.rst

     ...
 [0.000000, 0.000000, 8.760497],
     ... ]

-The functions of wulfric assume that the cell is |array-like|_, i. e. that it can be converted to the |NumPy|_ array.
+The functions of Wulfric assume that the cell is |array-like|_, i.e. that it can be converted to the |NumPy|_ array.

 .. doctest::